 - Jobware – management and specialist

 - Stepstone – includes internships and graduate positions

 Recruitment agencies in Germany

-Before you sign on, check whether a company which will look for a job on your behalf will charge you a fee for doing so – some may ask for a hefty fee of up to EUR 2,000.
-You will find several international recruitment agencies operating in Germany, many of which list specialist jobs for foreigners.
+Before you sign on, check whether a company that will look for a job on your behalf will charge you a fee for doing so; some may ask for a hefty fee of up to €2,000.
+You will find several international recruitment agencies operating in Germany, many that which list specialist jobs for foreigners.

 Teaching English in Germany

 There are lots of opportunities for native English speakers to teach English in Germany: school children, older students in language schools, private tutoring, as well as teaching professional English to staff of international companies.
 You’ll need to have a degree and experience as well as a TEFL qualification.

 German jobs in newspapers

-For highly qualified or academic jobs at national levels, buy copies of the Saturday editions of national newspapers or look online: Frankfurter Allgemeine Zeitung, Suddeutsche Zeiting (Munich and the south), Die Welt, Handelsblatt (Düsseldorf), Frankfurter Rundshau, BerlinOnline and Berliner Zeitung.
+For highly qualified or academic jobs at national levels, buy copies of the Saturday editions of national newspapers or look online: Frankfurter Allgemeine Zeitung, Suddeutsche Zeiting (Munich and the south), Die Welt, Handelsblatt (Düsseldorf), Frankfurter Rundshau, BerlinOnline, and Berliner Zeitung.